doivjpxx/number-guessing-game/README.md

 ## Guessing Game

 ### Description
 This is a simple command-line guessing game written in Rust.
 The objective of the game is to guess a randomly generated number within a specified range and number of attempts.
+The challenge is come from [https://roadmap.sh/projects/number-guessing-game](https://roadmap.sh/projects/number-guessing-game)

 ### How to Play
 1. Start the Game: Run the program, and you will be prompted to enter your choice.